sbi-dev/sbi/README.md

 ## Support

-`sbi` has been supported by the German Federal Ministry of Education and Research (BMBF) through the project ADIMEM, FKZ 01IS18052 A-D).
-[ADIMEM](https://fit.uni-tuebingen.de/Project/Details?id=9199) is a collaborative project between the groups of Jakob Macke (Uni Tübingen), Philipp Berens (Uni Tübingen), Philipp Hennig (Uni Tübingen) and Marcel Oberlaender (caesar Bonn) which aims to develop inference methods for mechanistic models.
+`sbi` has been supported by the German Federal Ministry of Education and Research (BMBF) through project ADIMEM (FKZ 01IS18052 A-D), project SiMaLeSAM (FKZ 01IS21055A) and the Tübingen AI Center (FKZ 01IS18039A).

 ## License